yasmin-aumeeruddy/kubeconfig-microservices/README.md

 `echo $sysPort && echo $invPort`

-You should see an output consisting of both node ports:
+You should see an output consisting of both node ports **for example**:

 sysPort=3100
 invPort = 3200